ZhangLaibao/machine_gun/java/JVM/concurrent/thread-pool.md

     }

     /**
-     * Performs any further cleanup following run state transition on
+     * Performs any further cleanup following run state transition on invocation of shutdown.
-     * invocation of shutdown.
-A no-op here, but used by
-     * ScheduledThreadPoolExecutor to cancel delayed tasks.
+     * A no-op here, but used by ScheduledThreadPoolExecutor to cancel delayed tasks.
      */
     void onShutdown() {
     }

     /**
-     * State check needed by ScheduledThreadPoolExecutor to
-     * enable running tasks during shutdown.
+     * State check needed by ScheduledThreadPoolExecutor to enable running tasks during shutdown.
-     *
+     */
-     * @param shutdownOK true if should return true if SHUTDOWN */ final boolean isRunningOrShutdown(boolean shutdownOK) {
+    final boolean isRunningOrShutdown(boolean shutdownOK) {
         int rs = runStateOf(ctl.get());